Stir the Wallaby Stew

 That same publisher's note says that 250,000 copies of On Our Selection had been published by 1940.
 This in a country that had about seven million people at the time.

-But it's not clear that Greenway's connection with Rudd is correct.
-Ron Edwards doesn't even mention Rudd in his notes on the song, which he had from A. L. Lloyd, who claimed to have it from Old Bush Songs.
+But it's not clear to me that Greenway's and Seal's connection of Dad and Dave with Rudd is correct.
+I have seen no direct evidence of it.
+Ron Edwards doesn't even mention Rudd in his notes on this song, which he had from A. L. Lloyd, who claimed to have it from Old Bush Songs.
 But this does not appear to be a reference to Banjo Paterson's book but to a later volume with the same name.
 Stewart/Keesing-FavoriteAustralianBallads have no notes on it at all.

 The song talks about a "big brother Luke," but I haven't met a Luke; the brothers who are most active in the book are Dave and Joe.